 The above Infographic is added to showcase the general components of GIS in an interactive image format.

 This is one of the important factors in Geographic Information Systems.
-GIS technology will be handicapped without this component.
+This technology will be handicapped without this component.
 It ranges right from the people who work on complex geospatial databases to the consumers who use maps daily.

 The most useful and important component in setting up any GIS is collecting and managing accurate spatial data.
 Primarily it is classified into vector and raster data.
 Vector data is all about coordinates and shapes.
 However, raster data is all about satellite imagery sources.
 Organizations and institutions also use cloud and Database Management Systems to manage geospatial data.

 Hardware is also crucial to managing a large amount of geospatial data and complex software to set up Geographic Information Systems.
-It can be standalone, virtual or network-driven depending on the volume of data.
+It can be standalone, virtual, or network-driven depending on the volume of data.

 The hardware complements the software part of the system.
-The software comprises of query building and handling tools, Database Management Systems to store the geospatial data, an Input and edit tool to manipulate geospatial data and a Graphical User Interface for easy access to the geospatial data from the frontend.
+The software comprises query building and handling tools, Database Management Systems to store the geospatial data, an Input and edit tool to manipulate geospatial data and a Graphical User Interface for easy access to the geospatial data from the frontend.
 ESRI is a giant that has ArcGIS to its name.
 Some organizations also have their proprietary software.
 Open-source software like QGIS is well known among students and beginners in the field of GIS.

 5. Processes and Methods